Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 02.19.22 UTC
+- WIB: Jumat, 12 September 2025 03.24.38 UTC
-- WITA: Jumat, 12 September 2025 03.19.22 UTC
+- WITA: Jumat, 12 September 2025 04.24.38 UTC
-- WIT: Jumat, 12 September 2025 04.19.22 UTC
+- WIT: Jumat, 12 September 2025 05.24.38 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology